sociocom/Clinical-Semantic-Textual-Similarity/README.md

 Please download the Japanese clinical domain STS data from this <a href="https://github.com/sociocom/Japanese-Clinical-STS" target="_blank">Github repository</a>

+For more information about this task check the <a>project website</a> or read the paper shared below.

 # Reference
-For detailed information about the models and the dataset read our paper below.

-Also, if you use the Japanese dataset please cite our paper:
+If you use the Japanese dataset please cite our paper:
 ```
 @article{mutinda2021semantic,
   title={Semantic Textual Similarity in Japanese Clinical Domain Texts Using BERT},